-Stocks rise ahead of Fed decision on interest rates
+Stocks trade cautiously ahead of Fed decision on interest rates

 Envoys for both countries met Wednesday for talks aimed at ending a tariff war after President Donald Trump rattled financial markets by accusing Beijing of trying to stall in hopes he will fail to win re-election in 2020.

 The meeting ended about 40 minutes ahead of schedule.
+The White House says talks will resume in September.

+In economic news, the private sector added 156,000 jobs in July, according to the ADP National Employment Report.
+That topped economist expectations for 150,000 new jobs.

+The report comes ahead of Friday's monthly jobs report.
+Economists estimate that 164,000 jobs were created in July.

 |Ticker